AdamKyle/flare/resources/info/adventure/section-2.md

 ## Adventuring in Tlessa

 When you are ready to begin your adventure and you on a location, you can click the adventure button below the map.
-This will popup another window underneat actions that then allows you to select which adventure, as well as see details about that adventure.
-The same details you saw from clicking on an adventure above, is the same details youll see in game.
+This will popup another window underneath actions that then allows you to select which adventure, as well as see details about that adventure.
+The same details you saw from clicking on an adventure above, is the same details you'll see in game.

 ## Informtion about adventures